Pyrowave - A modular approach to post-consumer plastic recycling using microwaves

 American Samoa, Australia, Cocos [Keeling] Islands, Cook Islands, Christmas Island, Fiji, Micronesia, Guam, Heard Island and McDonald Islands, Kiribati, Marshall Islands, Northern Mariana Islands, New Caledonia, Norfolk Island, Nauru, Niue, New Zealand, French Polynesia, Papua New Guinea, Pitcairn Islands, Palau, Solomon Islands, Tokelau, Tonga, Tuvalu, U.S. Minor Outlying Islands, Vanuatu, Wallis and Futuna, Samoa,

-Multi-material optical sorting machine to help recycle large amounts of waste quickly and accurately.
+Optical sorting machines to recycle large amounts of waste quickly and accurately

 A machine to recycle 'unrecyclable' plastics in an economically viable way.